Serra-Technologies/serra/README.md

 serra run {job_name}
 ```
 Your job name is what you name your configuration file.
 Place your configuration files in **workspace/jobs** folder.

-# Explore Our Cloud Console

-Try building and deploying your Serra jobs to Databricks with our [Cloud Console](https://cloud.serra.io).
-Give it a try!